Eternally-Thriving-Grandmasterism/PATSAGi-Pinnacle/docs/EDUCOMEDIAN_JOKES_POLISHED.md

 4. Louis CK jerked off in front of people for the same reason my ex only wanted anal:
    Arbitrary societal limits.
    Sometimes you just gotta break a rule nobody asked for — consent forms optional.
    Real life: people get more offended by public masturbation than by billionaires dodging taxes.
 Priorities.
+One ruins a room, the other ruins a country.

 5. Men can't afford women's shoes because we're too busy buying cars and houses.
    Shoes are literally the fastest-depreciating asset you can own — you wear them out in months.